zowe/docs-site/docs/user-guide/api-mediation-standalone.md

 **Follow these steps:**

 1. Open the file `<Zowe instance directory>/instance.env`.
-2. Add the property ZWE_LAUNCH_COMPONENTS at the end of the instance.env file and set `discovery,gateway,api-catalog`
+2. Add the property `LAUNCH_COMPONENT_GROUPS` at the end of the instance.env file and set `discovery,gateway,api-catalog`
 3. Restart Zowe&trade.